Current Bursary Opportunities

 - If asked, I will participate in publicity activities (photographs/case studies etc.) designed to promote the scholarships/bursaries (students can refuse).

-In the event of any of these conditions being breached, payments may be decreased
+In the event of any of these conditions being breached, payments may be decreased.

 In the event of more students applying than places available, the following criteria will be used to prioritise applicants: